k8snetworkplumbingwg/accelerated-bridge-cni/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Report a bug with SR-IOV CNI
+about: Report a bug with Accelerated Bridge CNI

 ---
 <!-- Please use this template while reporting a bug and provide as much relevant info as possible.
 Doing so give us the best chance to find a prompt resolution to your issue -->